gazebosim/gz-sim/tutorials/battery.md

 it will take a longer time to recharge.

 * `<recharge_by_topic>`: If true, the start/stop signals for recharging the battery will also be available via topics.
-The regular Ignition services will still be available.
+The regular Gazebo services will still be available.

 By default, two Gazebo Transport services are available for managing charging: